-Of the approximately 160 parcels of open land in the Neighbourhood Area recorded in a field-by-field inventory undertaken to support this Neighbourhood Plan, about 50 were identified as having notable environmental (natural, historical and/or recreational) features.
-These sites were scored, using the seven criteria for Local Green Space designation outlined in National Planning Policy Framework 2021 paragraphs 101-103.
-One meets the essential requirements for designation as Local Green Space.
+- 8.14.
+Of the approximately 160 parcels of open land in the Neighbourhood Area recorded in a fieldby-field inventory undertaken to support this Neighbourhood Plan, about 50 were identified as having notable environmental (natural, historical and/or recreational) features (Appendix 5).
+These sites were scored, using the seven criteria for Local Green Space designation outlined in National Planning Policy Framework 2023 paragraphs 105-107.
+One meets the essential requirements for designation as Local Green Space. - 8.15.
+The statutory protection afforded by Policy ENV 1 will ensure this site's enjoyment by future generation.

-The statutory protection afforded by Policy ENV 1 will ensure this site's enjoyment by future generations.
+POLICY ENV1: LOCAL GREEN SPACE

-POLICY ENV 1: LOCAL GREEN SPACE - Development proposals that would result in the loss of, or have an adverse effect on, the Queen's Walk (River Poulter) village green Local Green Space (detailed at Appendix 6) will not be permitted other than in very special circumstances.
+Development proposals that would result in the loss of, or have an adverse effect on, the Queen's Walk (River Poulter) village green Local Green Space (detailed at Figure 5 and Appendix 6) will not be supported other than in very special circumstances.

-Figure 5: Queen's Walk (River Poulter) village green Local Green Space
+Figure 5 Queen's Walk (River Poulter) village green Local Green Space